 Installation should complete in a few moments – before launching HG Proton remember to restart your Windows Mobile phone to safely complete installation.

-Too Repetitive Too Soon
+Too Repetitive Too Soon (3 out of 5)

 I’m afraid I don’t quite “get” HG Proton – the lack of a challenge and the overlong, dull levels with repetitive tapping don’t generate any real sense of excitement.
 A lack of urgency permeates the game.